 bottom of the disc, together with the RF pre-amplifier.
 The output of the

 that can be used to get the bearing to a transmitter.
 Well-known

 The TD-L1706 uses a different principle that is based on amplitude

 variations in the received signal, caused by a fast rotating antenna.

-This is also known as the Watson-Watt method.
+This is known as the Angle of Arrival method (AoA).